Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Results

 \subsection{Transfer To Generative Models}

 We use PaliGemma~\citep{beyer2024paligemma} with both frozen and unfrozen vision component to assess the transferability of our vision models, which were contrastively pre-trained on datasets of different scales.
-In Table~\ref{tab:transfer_avg}, when taking the noise level into consideration, we do not observe consistent performance gains across downstream tasks as we scale the pre-training dataset.
-More details can be found in Appendix~\ref{appendix:transfer}.
+Here, we pre-train with stage 1 recipe, and pre-train PaliGemma on 50 million seen examples.
+In Table~\ref{tab:transfer_avg}, when taking the noise level into account (such as the unexpected performance drop when scaling data from 1B to 10B), we do not observe consistent performance gains across downstream tasks as we scale the pretraining dataset.
+See Appendix~\ref{appendix:transfer} for full details.